gyeomh/gyeomh/README.md

 ### 🚀Projects
 [2021-Number of Diners Prediction](https://github.com/aerojohn1223/2021-Number_of_Diners_Prediction) : Competition predicting the number of diners at lunch and dinner(hosted by Dacon, Jun-2021)

-[2022-Seoul Bike Rental Prediction](https://github.com/aerojohn1223/2022-Seoul_Bike_Rental_Prediction) : Competition predicting the rentals of the bikes in Seoul(hosted by Dacon, Dec-2022)
+[2022-Seoul Bike Rental Prediction](https://github.com/aerojohn1223/2022-Seoul_Bike_Rental_Prediction) : Competition predicting the rentals of the bikes in Seoul, placed in Top 10%(hosted by Dacon, Dec-2022)

 ### 📚Studies